-The Company is a leading wholesale distributor of building materials and home renovation products and producer of pressure treated wood products in Canada, and regionally in the Western United States mainland and Hawaii.
+The Company operates through its wholly owned subsidiaries, distributing, producing and treating lumber as well as related building materials, and providing other value-add services across Canada and in the US.
 The Company services the new home construction, home renovation and industrial markets by supplying the retail and wholesale lumber and building materials industry, hardware stores, industrial and furniture manufacturers and similar concerns.
-The Company's operations also include timber ownership and management of private timberlands and forest licenses, full service harvesting and trucking operations, and agricultural post-peeling and pressure treating through CanWel Fibre Corp.
-After acquisition of its California Cascade business in 2015, in 2017, the Company acquired the Honsador Building Products group of companies, with an incumbent position in the State of Hawaii, further expanding the Company's presence in the US building distribution and treating markets.
+The Company's operations also include timber ownership and management of private timberlands and forest licenses, and agricultural post-peeling and pressure treating through CanWel Fibre Corp.
+After acquisition of its California Cascade business in 2015, in 2017 the Company acquired the Honsador Building Products group of companies, with an incumbent position in the State of Hawaii, further expanding the Company's presence in the US building distribution and treating markets.
 In 2018, the Company continued with its expansion and growth plans, completing the purchase of a partially constructed lumber pressure treating plant near Portland, Oregon and a lumber pressure treating plant in Woodland, California.
-In 2019, the Company completed the acquisition of Lignum Forest Products LLP, a well-established brand in the lumber and forestry distribution market in Western Canada and the US.
-On November 9, 2020, the Company completed the acquisition of Lignum Truss") (the "Island Truss Acquisition"), a truss manufacturing plant in Kauai, Hawaii.
+In 2019, the Company acquired Lignum Forest Products LLP, a well-established brand in the lumber and forestry distribution market in Western Canada and the US.
+On November 9, 2020, the Company completed the acquisition of Vickers Island Truss, Ltd. ("Island Truss") (the "Island Truss Acquisition"), a truss manufacturing plant in Kauai, Hawaii.
+On June 4, 2021, the Company completed the acquisition of the Hixson Lumber Sales group of companies ("Hixson") (the "Hixson Acquisition"), a leading wholesaler and manufacturer of lumber and treated lumber operating in the Central United States.
+On June 22, 2021, the Company completed the acquisition of Fontana Wood Preserving, Inc. and Fontana Wholesale Lumber, Inc. (now doing business as, L.A.
+Lumber Treating, Ltd.) (the "L.A.
+Lumber Acquisition"), a lumber pressure treating plant in Fontana, California.